hatrinht72/Multiome_sc_ATAC_RNAseq_analysis/3_Secondary_Analysis/1_Loading_data.md

 ## 2. Loading files
 ### 2.1 Loading count files
 We will use directly filtered matrix created by cellranger arc.
-For RNA data, its correspond to genes/cell matrix
+For RNA data, its correspond to genes/cell matrix.
-For ATAC data, its correspond to peak/cell matrix
+For ATAC data, its correspond to peak/cell matrix.
 ```
 old <- Read10X_h5(filename = "old_filtered_feature_bc_matrix.h5")
 old_rna<- old$`Gene Expression`